aaryanpraveen16/expense-tracker-hambolds/NOTES.md

 4. What did you deliberately simplify or leave out given the time limit, and why?
 Given the time constraints, I focused on core functionality rather than over-engineering the architecture:

-Architectural Patterns: I skipped a formal Model-Controller-Service (MVC) folder structure in favor of a flatter, more direct route-based approach to keep development velocity high.
+Architectural Patterns: I skipped a formal Model-Controller-Service (MVC) folder structure in favour of a flatter, more direct route-based approach to keep development velocity high.

 Authentication: I omitted a multi-tenant users table and login flows, focusing instead on building a robust, single-workspace dashboard.